-Nvidia launched their RTX 3000 series with the introduction of the RTX 3080 on 17th September 2020.
-Since then, Nvidia has released a whole bunch of GPUs starting from the low-end RTX 3050, all the way up to the show stopper RTX 3090 Ti.
-But the question remain, is RTX 3050 good for gaming for the current generation?
+Nvidia launched its RTX 3000 series by introducing the RTX 3080 on 17th September 2020.
+Since then, Nvidia has released many GPUs, from the low-end RTX 3050 to the show-stopper RTX 3090 Ti.
+But the question remains, is RTX 3050 good for gaming for the current generation?

-In short, the NVIDIA RTX 3050 checks out to be reasonable contender for the budget gaming segment.
-However, it fails to put a dent for enthusiast gamers who wish to play the latest AAA titles at ultra graphics, QHD or 4K resolution or at frame rates higher than 60 FPS.
+In short, the NVIDIA RTX 3050 is a reasonable contender for the budget gaming segment.
+However, it fails to put a dent in enthusiast gamers who wish to play the latest AAA titles at ultra graphics, QHD, 4K resolution, or frame rates higher than 60 FPS.

 It does, however, have an excellent value for money.
-With a G3DMark per USD of 51.3, this GPU has one of the best performance / dollar ratio.
+With a G3DMark per USD of 51.3, this GPU has one of the best performance/dollar ratios.

 The card’s release came as a surprise to a lot of people, as there is no RTX 2050 card for desktops.
-However, there are a few factors that played a vital role in the past few years that may have led to the official release of this card.
+However, a few factors played a vital role in the past few years that may have led to the official release of this card.

 But is the RTX 3050 good for gaming?
 Can it compete with other cards that have similar MSRP?
 These and many more questions require deeper knowledge of the world of GPUs.
 Let’s go!

 TABLE OF CONTENTS

 The RTX 3050 has a toned-down GA106 processor (2560 CUDA cores).
 This is a surprise, as almost everyone expected the cheaper GA107 to be the baseline processor for this card.
 After all, the GA107 is more affordable and would have brought down the production price for Nvidia with almost no significant effect on the performance and the same number of cores.